monome/docs/grid/studies/seamstress/index.md

 end
 ```

-## Closing
+## closing

 We've created a minimal yet intuitive interface for rapidly exploring sequences.
 We can intuitively change event triggers, loop points, and jump around the data performatively.
 Many more features could be added, and there are numerous other ways to think about interaction between key press and light feedback in completely different contexts.

-### Suggested exercises
+### suggested exercises

-- Display the loop range with dim LED levels.
+- display the loop range with dim LED levels
-- "Record" keypresses in the "jump" row.
+- record keypresses in the "jump" row
-- Use the rightmost key in the "jump" row as an "alt" key.
+- use the rightmost key in the "jump" row as an "alt" key
-  - If "alt" is held while pressing a toggle, clear the entire column.
+  - if "alt" is held while pressing a toggle, clear the entire column
-  - If "alt" is held while pressing the play row, reverse the direction of play.
+  - if "alt" is held while pressing the play row, reverse the direction of play

-## Credits
+## credits

 seamstress was developed and designed by [Rylee Alanza Lyman](https://ryleealanza.org/), inspired by [*matron* from norns](https://github.com/monome/norns/tree/main/matron/src). *matron* was written by [`@catfact`](https://github.com/ryleelyman/seamstress). norns was initiated by [`@tehn`](https://github.com/tehn).